jessitron/elm-rugs/README.md

 # Elm Generators and Editors for Rug

+OUT OF DATE

+Unfortunately these don't work with the current version of Rug.
+I have to rewrite the elm-parsing infrastructure first.
+This will probably happen in June 2017.

+## Sorry

 This repository contains scripts for starting and upgrading Elm programs.
 The scripts run in [Rug](http://docs.atomist.com/rug/why-and-what-is-rug/), a DSL and runtime for code that modifies code.

 Here's a writeup of how to get started: [Using Rug with Elm](http://blog.jessitron.com/2016/12/using-rug-with-elm.html)